tzxb018/MinesweeperSolver/README.md

 * implement using the number of mines available when a problem reaches steady state (certainty first, then option for probabalistic)
 * improve history log to not just be text based
 * testing and bug fixes
-* make in-house testing suite asynchronous with a progress bar and a separate tab
+* make in-house testing suite progress bar and a separate tab
 * check cross-platform compatability (edge, firefox, mobile)
 * deploy
 * add tooltips with option to hide them
-* test and optimize algorithms
+* test and optimize algorithms (mWC and search especially)
 * fix component change recognition and algorithm activation change recognition

+* reorganize folders and make code more readable and more consistent in style